 Suggestions for working with students on this item:

-Use the Highlight tool to highlight parts of the information section.
+Have students: Teacher Notes: Use the Highlight tool to highlight parts of the information section.
+Pictures cannot be highlighted.
 Practice using the line reader tool as they did in the previous cluster.